oclif/core/guides/V3_MIGRATION.md

 });
 ```

 Version 3 removes the `isWritingManifest` parameter in favor of a flag and arg property, `noCacheDefault`.
-Setting it to true will automatically keep it from being cached in the manfiest.
+Setting it to true will automatically keep it from being cached in the manifest.

 ```typescript
 export const mySensitiveFlag = Flags.string({